 4. Choose sustainable materials

 One of the first things we had to decide when we bought our house was whether to keep it or knock it down.
-As we couldn’t afford to live anywhere else while we built the decision was pretty quick!
+As we couldn’t afford to live anywhere else while we built the decision was remarkably easy!

-Plus it seemed a shame to waste a perfectly good brick building no matter how ugly, poorly oriented and badly insulated it was.
+Aside from financial constraints it would have been a shame to waste a perfectly good brick building no matter how ugly, poorly oriented and badly insulated it was.
 We could (sort of) fix the ugly part and we could definitely fix the insulation.
 The orientation ain’t ever gonna change (not until the next owners, anyhow).

-While the most sustainable option is to reuse what you’ve got, it comes with it’s fair share of problems.
+While the most sustainable option is to reuse what you’ve got, it can come with its fair share of problems.
 I wish I had a dollar for every time our builder said he’d like to throw a match at the old house to avoid having to marry the old, uneven bits with the new structure.

-Every choice you make with building materials will impact the environment to some extent, and as an eco-conscious consumer it will be a delicate balancing act between what you want, what you need and what’s best for the planet.
+Every choice you make for building materials and interior design will impact the environment to some extent, and as an eco-conscious consumer it will be a delicate balancing act between what you want, what you need and what’s best for the planet.

 Some things to think about when deciding on materials:

 Some materials have pro’s and cons that need to be weighed up.